PsCustomObject/PsCustomObject.github.io/_posts/2019-02-02-PowerShell-Strongly-Typed-Variables.md

 ## Implicitly Typed Variables

 In addition to allow a runtime conversion PowerShell will usually try its best to guess the *type* of the object we are trying to instantiate and use.
-As an example, writing something like this:
+As an example, writing something like this

 ```powershell
 $myArray = @(1,2,'Test')
 ```

-will tell PowerShell we're trying to create an Array which can be easily verified with
+Will tell PowerShell we're trying to create an Array which can be easily verified with

 ```powershell
 $myArray.GetType()